 From Ryan’s Den the trail then continues through coastal forests over Cape Volney towards Moonlight Head.
-After a steep climb up to Moonlight Head the track dips down into a valley which will lead us to The Gables Lookout.
-The Gables lookout is perched on one of the highest sea cliffs in mainland Australia, where will end today’s walk.
+We finish today with a steep but rewarding climb up to Moonlight Head.

-Today we will continue our walk from The Gables through a grove of casuarina trees to Wreck Beach.
-Here, at low tide, you can see the anchors of two of the many shipwrecks that lie submerged along this coast.
-The high tide route will take us to Devils Kitchen, where we will then follow the trail that hugs the wild coastal cliffs towards Princetown.
+We will continue our walk from The Gables through a grove of casuarina trees close to Wreck Beach.
+We then head to Devils Kitchen, where we will then follow the trail that hugs the wild coastal cliffs towards Princetown.

 Day 7: Gibson Steps to 12 Apostles.
 Drive to Melbourne